mengteck-liew/Assignment1/README.md

 navigation bar to browse the different pages
-Social media links to let the fans see more from the artist Showcasing full list of albums that the artist realeased Showcasing music videos of the what the artist has realeased through media Showcasing artist photo's on a page details tag to see track list of the discrography
+Social media links to let the fans see more from the artist Showcasing full list of albums that the artist realeased Showcasing recent videos that she was in.
+Showcasing artist photo's on a page details tag to see track list on the discrography
 Form to fill in personal details to join fan club showcasing biography of artist